Commercial offshore diving: Diving support vessels

 Offshore diving may be from a stationary platform or a diving support vessel.
 Most diving is from moored or anchored vessels as live-boat diving exposes the diver to additional hazards of thrusters and propellers.
 Special precautions are needed when diving from dynamically positioned vessels.
-The size of the vessel may range from small boats capable of supporting a dive team using scuba replacement to large support vessels with full saturation systems, launch and recovery systems and heavy lifting gear.
+The size of the vessel may range from small boats capable of supporting a dive team using scuba replacement to large support vessels with full saturation systems, bell launch and recovery systems, and heavy lifting gear.

 Moonpools

 Some diving support vessels have an opening through the bottom of the hull called a moonpool to facilitate diver deployment.
 This is usually the part of the vessel with the least vertical motion in a seaway, which makes launch and recovery of the bell or stage easier, safer and more comfortable for the divers.

 Diving from dynamically positioned vessels

 Dynamically positioned vessels (DPVs) are vessels which can hold a position and heading by computer-controlled operation of thrusters and propellers.
 In many cases this can be done sufficiently precisely to use as a platform for diving operations, but there are specific hazards associated with this mode of diving.
 The vessel control system monitors its position by reference systems which may include taut wire, radar surface stations (Artemis), Seabed acoustic transponders (Hydracoustic Position Reference) or Differential Global Positioning System, using satellites and a terrestrial base station.
 International Marine Contractors Association (IMCA) guidance requires at least three independent referencing systems of at least two different types for DPV diving operations, to minimise the risk of loss of position.
 The DP footprint is the scope of movement of the vessel, and it is limited for safety of the divers.
 Three alert levels are provided to the diving team to indicate the current capacity of the vessel to maintain position.
 Green indicates normal status, where diving work can be done, yellow indicates partly degraded status, where the divers would be recalled to the bell, and red indicates emergency status, where the dive would be aborted.
 The particular hazards of DPV diving include loss of position and thruster hazards.
 Special precautions are taken to prevent divers from getting into the danger zones of thrusters and propellers.
 These include limiting umbilical length, and other physical restraints.